National forest offers virtual services

 The Chequamegon-Nicolet National Forest is implementing virtual services to protect the health and safety of employees and members of the public during the COVID-19 outbreak in accordance with guidance from federal and state authorities.

-Though offices have gone virtual, the Chequamegon-Nicolet National Forest continues to remain open and operational, and they are committed to the continuity of our mission.
-Customers needing information, permits and maps are encouraged to call the nearest office during regular business hours for prompt, customer service.
+Though offices have gone virtual, the Chequamegon-Nicolet National Forest continues to remain open and operational.
+Customers needing information, permits and maps are encouraged to call the nearest office during regular business hours for customer service.

 “As we work through an unpredictable and rapidly changing situation, health and safety is our number one priority,” said Paul Strong, Forest Supervisor, Chequamegon-Nicolet National Forest.
 “We are committed to continuing to support our communities and fulfill our mission as we all work together to minimize the impacts and spread of COVID-19.”

-These actions have been taken based on the best available medical advice to limit gatherings of large numbers of people and to promote social distancing.

-Visitors are encouraged to contact their local forest or ranger district https://www.fs.usda.gov/cnnf for the latest office hours and availability.
+Visitors are encouraged to contact their local forest or ranger district online at fs.usda.gov/cnnf for the latest office hours and availability.

-Visitors to our National Forests are urged to take the precautions recommended by the Centers for Disease Control and Prevention (CDC).
-For tips from the CDC on preventing illnesses like the coronavirus, go to: https://www.cdc.gov/coronavirus/2019-ncov/about/prevention.html

 Post a comment as